 What Total Lighting does

-Design, Consulting, Planning: Conceiving and implementing List of Services
+Design, Consulting, Planning: Conceiving and implementing a list of services.

 Design Consultation: Obtain brief from architect.
 Discuss plans, interior, treatments, finishers and exterior of project.

 Design Concept: Understanding of the theme and the architect’s intention.
 Prepare a lighting design concept based on the brief from architect.